Ask a Librarian

 Two metered parking spaces near the library are available for short visits.
 Call 405-208-5071 for parking instructions for longer stays.

 The Oklahoma City University Dulaney-Browne Library is a Funding Information Network partner of the Foundation Center.
 The Funding Information Network is comprised of libraries, community foundations, NGOs, and nonprofit resource centers in all 50 states and Puerto Rico, plus a dozen other countries.
 Like the Foundation Center’s library/learning centers in Atlanta, Cleveland, New York, San Francisco, and Washington, DC, each Funding Information Network partner provides free access to the best and most comprehensive information available on foundation and corporate giving.
 All locations feature Foundation Center resources and fundraising research guidance, other funding-related technical assistance, and professional staff to assist visitors.
 Many also offer workshops and programs for local nonprofits.
 Find a location in your area

 Foundation Directory Online Professional is the Foundation Center's preeminent electronic instrument for initiating comprehensive, open-ended grantmaker and grant searches.

 Foundation Grants for Individuals provides information on foundation grants available to individuals.
 Most are college scholarships or advanced research grants.

 Philanthropy In/Sight combines the power of Google Maps with the Foundation Center's data on grant makers and grants awarded to create custom maps of grant makers or grants awarded.

 These database links are available only through computers in the Dulaney-Browne Library.Students and faculty can log on to any computer in the library for access.
-Visitors wanting to use this system will need to have the Foundation Center Supervisor or a reference librarian to log on to a computer for them.
+Visitors wanting to use this system will need to have a library staff member to them log as a guest.

 Foundation Directories that include: